Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

 People with severe or widespread cases may need medicines that suppress the immune system.
 Laser and ultraviolet light therapy (phototherapy) may also help.

 In most cases, GA disappears without treatment within 2 years.
-But, the rings can remain for many years.
+The rings can remain for many years.
 The appearance of new rings years later is not uncommon.

 When to Contact a Medical Professional